Kerlyn is a Filipina writer who has studied English. She wants to share her insights with new learners.

 16. Get All Dolled Up

-Get all dolled up means to get fashionably dressed.
+To get all dolled up means to get fashionably dressed.
+This usually refers to women, and also means to put on make-up.

 Many women love to get all dolled up for Friday night parties.